Editor's note: This article was updated on August 6, 2018.

 What areas are more likely to have it?

-Mainly New England, the Mid-Atlantic states, and part of the upper Midwest.
-According to the CDC, 95% of confirmed cases in 2015 were in 14 states: Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, and Wisconsin.
+Mainly New England, the Mid-Atlantic states, and part of the Upper Midwest.
+The CDC says 95% of confirmed cases in 2016 were in 14 states: Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, and Wisconsin.
+From 2006 to 2016, case numbers have increased in Ohio, Indiana, and Michigan as the tick’s range expands westward.

-Development led to record low numbers of deer early in the last century, Mead says.
-But the deer population has rebounded as reforestation took place over several decades, meaning the tick population has increased and expanded as well.
+Development led to record low numbers of deer early in the last century, says CDC epidemiologist Paul Mead, MD.
+But the deer population has rebounded as reforestation took place over several decades, meaning the tick population has risen and expanded as well.

 “Ticks have a pretty long life cycle, lasting 2-3 years, and typically don’t move very far within their lifetime, so it takes a while to see large changes,” he says.

-Deer and white-footed mice, which also transmit Lyme disease to ticks that bite them, also are moving closer to humans as their habitat disappears, says Taege.
+Deer and white-footed mice, which transmit Lyme disease to ticks that bite them, are moving closer to humans as their habitats disappear, says Taege.
+Ticks don’t mind dogs, either, which carry them into homes and spread them to their humans.

 Another reason: Warmer weather and mild winters may bring more people outside, raising their chances of being bitten, particularly in Lyme-prone areas, Taege says.